eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [x] Continue with bug and qol fixes.
 (See below for some noted bugs).

 ### Week 15
-- [ ] Continue to refine layout, CSS and HTML.
+- [x] Continue to refine layout, CSS and HTML.
-- [ ] Continue with bug and qol fixes.
+- [x] Continue with bug and qol fixes.
 (See below for some noted bugs).
 - [ ] Breakup classes into more methods.
+- [x] Implement sorting capabilities on listCookbooks/Recipes
+- [x] Implement a way to search through recipes and cookbooks.
+- [ ] Final pass on cleaning up code, stacktraces, and printlns.
+- [x] Finalize on all the design documents and update.
+- [ ] Finalize generation of the JavaDocs.
 - [ ] Finalize project and prep for demonstrations.
 - [ ] Add project to AWS final time.
-- [ ] Work through the list of bugs and issues below.
-- [ ] Implement sorting capabilities on listCookbooks/Recipes
-- [ ] Implement a way to search through recipes and cookbooks.
+- [ ] Get another user to test.
-- [ ] Finalize on all the design documents and update.
 - [ ] Record presentation for reference in GitHub.
+  - [ ] Add link to Readme.md.
 - [ ] Record presentation for submission for class.
 (Due 12/13)
+  - [ ] Add link to Readme.md and to Slack.
 - [ ] Final Self-Evaluation (Due 12/15)

 ### Week 16